|240 Ignition Page

 Buy some DUAL WALL heat shrink tubing to seal the thermal sleeve ends.
 I recommend 1 inch diameter, 3:1 shrink ratio.

 Thermo-Tec 14261 spark plug boot protectors.
 6 inches long.
 Set of 4.
 About $38.00.
-These are not required, but they will help to make your wire last.
+These are not required, but they will help to make your wires and boots last longer.